• Skip to primary navigation

 Instructions

-• Add shrimp to the onion (no need to defrost them beforehand, add them to the pan immediately).
-Cook for 5 minutes on medium heat
+• Add the shrimp to the onion (no need to thaw them before cooking, add them straight from the freezer to the pan).
+Cook them for 5 minutes over medium heat

-• Add rice, stir and cook for 3 minutes
+• Add rice, stir, and cook for 3 minutes until it’s slightly toasted

-• Add lemon juice and wine here.
-Cook over medium heat, stirring occasionally, until the wine evaporates
+• Pour the lemon juice and wine.
+Cook over medium heat, stirring occasionally, until the wine is evaporated

-• When the rice is ready, add grated lemon zest, turmeric, paprika, salt, pepper, parsley and butter
+• When the rice is ready, stir in the grated lemon zest, turmeric powder, paprika, salt, pepper, parsley, and butter

 in Fish dishes, Lunch & Dinner, Rice, Savory recipes # risotto, shrimp, turmeric, white wine